 Vitamin D deficiency is linked to fatigue, which has been shown to improve with vitamin D supplementation.
 No correlation between vitamin D and metabolism/BMR has been found.

-Can a low level of vitamin D be a sign of cancer?
+Can a Low Level of Vitamin D Be a Sign of Cancer?

 A low level of vitamin D is not a sign of cancer.
 Still, cross-sectional studies found an association between low vitamin D levels and certain cancers, especially gastrointestinal-related cancers.
 More studies are needed on this topic.
-(8)(9)
+(10)(11)